Aboveground Petroleum Storage Act

 Under APSA, petroleum means crude oil, or a fraction thereof, that is liquid at 60 degrees Fahrenheit and 14.7 pounds per square inch absolute pressure.
 Examples of petroleum under APSA include crude oil, gasoline, diesel, biofuel blends, motor oil, and used oil.
 Liquefied petroleum gas or propane, liquefied natural gas, hot mix asphalt, and asphalt cement do not meet the definition of petroleum under APSA.
 APSA does not regulate non-petroleum products.

 Tank facilities with 10,000 gallons or more of total aboveground petroleum storage capacity are inspected at least once every three years by an UPA and have reporting and fee requirements, while tank facilities with an aboveground petroleum storage capacity of less than 10,000 gallons have reporting and fee requirements.
-With the exception to conditionally-exempt tank facilities, all tank facilities must prepare and implement an SPCC Plan that meets the federal SPCC rule requirements.
+With the exception to conditionally-exempt tank facilities, all tank facilities must prepare and implement an SPCC Plan that meets current federal SPCC rule requirements.
 Conditionally-exempt tank facilities are not required to prepare an SPCC Plan under APSA if they meet certain conditions, but conditionally-exempt tank facilities still have reporting and fee requirements.
 Contact the local UPA for any additional or more stringent requirements.

-For fire code requirements on aboveground petroleum storage tank installation, alteration, abandonment or removal, contact the local authority having jurisdiction, which is typically a fire code official at a city or county fire or building department.
-For aboveground petroleum storage tank installation, alteration, abandonment or removal at state-owned facilities, specified state-occupied facilities, and state institutions throughout California, contact the CAL FIRE-OSFM Fire & Life Safety Division.
+For fire code requirements on aboveground petroleum storage tank installation, alteration, abandonment or removal, contact the authority having jurisdiction, which is typically a fire code official at a city or county fire or building department.
+For aboveground petroleum storage tank installation, alteration, abandonment or removal at state-owned or leased facilities, specified state-occupied facilities, and state institutions throughout California, contact the CAL FIRE-OSFM Fire & Life Safety Division.